Storm-1516: American aid to Ukraine

 Many of Storm-1516's narratives are meant to "diminish Western support for military aid in Ukraine following Russia’s invasion [of Ukraine], a contentious issue in [the U.S.] Congress".
 In May 2024, they made a fake video in which Ukrainian soldiers burn an effigy of Donald Trump.
 Many of Storm-1516's narratives focus on supposed misallocation of aid by Ukrainian officials.
 One of them states that Ukrainian leaders had spent U.S. aid money to purchase yachts, which was spread by U.S. representative Marjorie Taylor Greene, who said: "Anyone who votes to fund Ukraine is funding the most corrupt money scheme of any foreign war in our country's history.
 And forcing the American people to pay for it."
-Others alleged that the family of Ukrainian president Volodymyr Zelenskyy owns a "luxurious villa" on the Egyptian coast, and that Olena Zelenska, the first lady of Ukraine, spent $1 million dollars of aid money in New York City and received a 4.5 million Euro Bugatti sportscar from a car salesman.
+Others alleged that the family of Ukrainian president Volodymyr Zelenskyy owns a "luxurious villa" on the Egyptian coast, and that Olena Zelenska, the First Lady of Ukraine, spent $1 million of aid money in New York City and received a 4.5 million Euro Bugatti sportscar from a car salesman.
 Countering the fact that Russian troll farms have advocated for Donald Trump online since 2016, Storm-1516's posts allege that troll farms in Ukraine are working to have Trump lose the 2024 election.
 In one video made by Storm-1516, a supposed Ukrainian troll farm operative describes a plot by the CIA to have Trump lose.

 Hamas videos

-In October 2023, amidst Gaza war, Storm-1516 created a video in which a supposed Hamas militant (whose face is obscured by a headscarf) thanked Zelenskyy for a "new shipment of weapons and military equipment" by Ukraine to Hamas; shipments between the two militaries did not happen.
+In October 2023, amidst Gaza war, Storm-1516 created a video in which a supposed Hamas militant (whose face is obscured by a headscarf) thanked Zelenskyy for a "new shipment of weapons and military equipment" from Ukraine to Hamas; shipments between the two militaries did not happen.
 The same actor seemingly appears in a later video by Storm-1516; before the 2024 Summer Olympics in Paris, a video by a person with the same outfit and background warned that Hamas would attack the Olympics, and that “rivers of blood will flow through the streets of Paris” in response to France's support of Israel.
 The video, which went viral on X and Telegram, was revealed by Microsoft days before the Olympics started to be the work of Storm-1516; Hamas official Izzat al-Risheq also said the video was fake.